aks681/project/README.md

 # Job Application Portal
 webops club application

+To run this on a localhost, you need to have node.js installed and also node package manager (npm).
+No need to run npm install, as all the files are already present.

+Then, go into the project folder and just type node server.js in the terminal window in ubuntu to run the site on a localhost.
+By default, it runs on port 8080.

+You also need to have mongodb installed and have its process running in the background.
+Just type sudo service mongod start for that.

-This is web page for the HR department for a company regarding hiring people for particular posts.
+This is a web page for the HR department for a company regarding hiring people for particular posts.
 Uploading of documents is currently not supported.

 Steps common to both users